ankurkohli007/Responsive-Website-Design-HTML-CSS-JS/README.md

+# Responsive Website Design - HTML/CSS/JS

-# 🍽️ Restaurant Website - HTML & CSS
+## 🍽️ Restaurant Website - HTML & CSS

 Welcome to the **Restaurant Website** repository!
 This project is a fully responsive, modern, and visually appealing restaurant website built using **HTML5, & CSS**.
 The design is crafted to provide an elegant user experience with smooth navigation and aesthetically pleasing UI elements.